How does Active Protection work?

 Simply toggle the switch on the Home/Status screen to disable Active Protection.
 This switch will appear red once AP is disabled.

-Just be aware you will be exposed to threats, if you do not perform a Scheduled Scan or a Manual Scan on a regular basis.
+Just be aware your desktop or laptop computer will be exposed to threats, if you do not perform a Scheduled Scan or a Manual Scan on a regular basis.

 Common Questions

-Why does the Antivirus tell me to upgrade?
+Why does the app prompt me to upgrade?

-If you downloaded a trial version of the Antivirus, you can unlock the full version at any time by entering your License Key.
+If you downloaded a trial version of the Antivirus, you can unlock the full version by entering your License Key.
 See our support article for more information.

 Is Active Protection required to be protected?